 The Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) is the primary domestic legislation governing management of the U.S. marine fisheries.
-The relationship of the Fishery Management Plan (FMP) for Fish Resources of the Arctic Management Area with the Magnuson-Stevens Act and other applicable Federal law is discussed in Section 5.1.
+The relationship of the Fishery Management Plan (FMP) for Fish Resources of the Arctic Management Area with the Magnuson-Stevens Act and other applicable federal law is discussed in Section 5.1.
 The relationship of the FMP to international conventions is addressed in Section 5.2.
-The relationship of the FMP to other federal fisheries is addressed in Section 5.3, and to State of Alaska fisheries in Section 5.4.
+The relationship of the FMP to other federal fisheries and to State of Alaska fisheries is addressed in Sections 5.3 and 5.4, respectively.